-School boards and other governing units have both a responsibility and an intense interest in the operation of the school system.
-The school board is responsible for establishing policies and for overseeing and appraising the administrator as he or she carries out these policies.
+School boards and other governing units have both a responsibility and an interest in the operation of the school system.
+The school board is responsible for establishing policies and for overseeing and appraising the administrator as they carry out these policies.
 The school board thus needs timely warning in case situations develop that require corrective action.
 The board also needs information to assess both the efficiency of the administration and its effectiveness in complying with policies and restrictions.
 Some of this information can be provided by general purpose financial reports.
-Comparable information obtained about other districts also is needed as a basis for comparison.
+Comparable information obtained about other districts is also needed as a basis for comparison.